IoannisLoukeris/LaravelNeverCRUD/SECURITY.md

 I take security _**very**_ seriously and I will respond within 48 hours either with comments/questions etc, OR with a solution.

-To report vulenrabilities please use the form at https://loukeris.com/security/
+To report vulenrabilities please use the GitHub facilities or if you need to contact me directly ouside GitHub use the form at https://loukeris.com/security/